 After some quick thinking, the fort was instead turned into the residence of a long line of Governors of Havana.

-The general belief is that it is in memory of Isabel de Bobadilla, Havana’s only female governor through the times.
+The belief is that it is in memory of Isabel de Bobadilla, Havana’s only female governor through the times.

 She was supposed to look after the city while her husband Hernando de Soto went on an expedition to Florida.
-He vanished at sea, and his wife, while waiting (as she did not know he had died), ended up holding the position for years.

 The figure eventually became the symbol of the city of Havana, and even features on the Havana Club rum label!

-The fort has had several different uses over the centuries, but in 2010, it reopened as Cuba’s most important maritime museum.
+This fort has had several different uses over the centuries, but in 2010, it reopened as Cuba’s most important maritime museum.

 At the end of Calle Obispo just across the road from the Manzana Kempinski lies the Floridita restaurant and bar on the corner.

 The Floridita restaurant is a historic Havana cocktail bar and seafood place, which was also one of its favorite watering holes for Hemingway.